Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

    1. Unlock the NCN BMC.
       See [Lock and Unlock Management Nodes](../hardware_state_manager/Lock_and_Unlock_Management_Nodes.md).
    1. Run the FAS action on the NCN. **NEW**: The [`FASUpdate.py script`](FASUpdate_Script.md) can be used to perform default updates to firmware and BIOS.
-   1. Reboot the Node.
+   1. Reboot the node.
 The node must be rebooted for the new BIOS to be used.
       You may reboot the node(s) at a later time, but the BIOS version will not reflect the updated version until rebooted.
       Make sure to run the next step for `HPE` NCNs after rebooting the node.
       See [Reboot NCNs](../node_management/Reboot_NCNs.md).